andrewmvk/portfolio/README.md

 * [R3F - Post Processing](https://docs.pmnd.rs/react-postprocessing/introduction)
 * [R3F - Drei](https://github.com/pmndrs/drei#readme)

-*As well as some other things like GLSL to do the planet's surface.*
+*As well as some other things like GLSL to do the planet's surfaces noise.*

 ## Check it Out